 Here is a simple guide that can help you create tasty, balanced healthy smoothies.
 Pick your favourite combo and get mixing!
 Variety is key for good nutrition so try something different every two or three days.

 Most fruits, vegetables and grains like oats contain carbohydrates and they will give you the energy you are looking for from a smoothie.

 Protein is an important macronutrient to have at breakfast time, it helps to slow down the digestion of the carbohydrates thereby reducing a spike in blood sugar levels.
-Protein is needed for optimal brain function and daily physical activites.
+Protein is needed for optimal brain function and daily physical activities.

 Here are some protein options you may want to consider adding to your smoothie;

 - 2 tablespoons of plant protein powder (pea or rice)

 - 3 tablespoons legumes (e.g. chickpeas)